In a nutshell

 With the research completed, Joanne teamed up with the University of Dhaka to explore the findings through a ‘Pot Gan’; a traditional folk medium, featuring melody, drama, pictures and dancing.
 Performances were used to encourage slum dwellers, researchers, practitioners and policy makers to reflect on the day-to-day realities of living with climate change.

-At this event, you will get the chance to see a screening of the documentary charting the Pot Gan project, grapple with some of the dilemmas facing slum dwellers in Dhaka and hear directly from Dr Joanne Jordan and a world-leading expert on climate change, Dr Saleemul Huq.
+At this event, you will get the chance to see a screening of the documentary charting the Pot Gan project and grapple with some of the dilemmas facing slum dwellers in Dhaka.

 What to expect